 We do apply other tools if the specific tasks demands it, but the ones we have chosen tend to cover most aspects of todays development tasks.

-From the very start when Tim Berners-Lee developed the first web browser on his NeXT workstation at CERN, and until today the development has taken place at an tremendous pace.
+From the very start when Tim Berners-Lee developed the first web browser at CERN, and until today the development has taken place at an tremendous pace.
 And today internet- and web-based technologies are becoming more and more prevalent.

 If the requirement is for a cross-platform application, one choice stands out: Java.
 With Java and Swing it is possible to provide an excellent user-experience across a wide range of computer devices and operating systems.